cnbbooks/lfe-manual/src/part1/intro/hw/main.md

 'hello-world'
 ```

-We have to provide the two dashes to let `rebar3` know that we're done with it, that the follow argsuments are not for it, but rather for the program we want it to start for us.
-So it passes everything after the `--` to our script.
+We have to provide the two dashes to let `rebar3` know that we're done with it, that the subsequent argsuments are not for it, but rather for the program we want it to start for us.
+Using it causes everything after the `--` to be passed as arguments to our script.

 As for the code itself, it's tiny.
 But there is a lot going on just with these two files.
-HAve no fear, though: the remainder of this book will explore all of that and more.
+Have no fear, though: the remainder of this book will explore all of that and more.
 For now, know that the main function in the executable is calling the `hello-world` module's `my-fun` function, which takes no arguments.
 To put another way, what we really have here is a tiny, trivial library project with the addition of a script that calls a function from that library.

-For know just know that an executable file which starts with `#!/usr/bin/env lfescript` and contains a `main` function accepting one argument is an LFE script capable of being executed from the command line -- a we have shown!
+For now just know that an executable file which starts with `#!/usr/bin/env lfescript` and contains a `main` function accepting one argument is an LFE script capable of being executed from the command line -- a we have shown!